Andrew William Bogie

 Sergeant Andrew Bogie, Regimental Number 200023, of the1/4th (T.F.)
 Battalion Hampshire Regiment, died of illness, aged 34, in Yarbaschi (now Yarbashi, Turkey), as a Prisoner of War, on the 22nd September 1916.

-He was born in 1882 in Guernsey on the Channel Islands.
+He was born in 1882 in Guernsey in the Channel Islands.
 His parents were Peter Kerr Bogie, who had been born in Scotland, and Catherine Bogie who was a British Citizen but born in Malta.
 Andrew was their first child.
 In the 1891 census the family was living in Croydon and Peter was working as a gardener and domestic servant.
 By this time nine year old Andrew had a younger brother Alfred (6) and a sister, Catherine (4).
 Alfred had, like Andrew, been born in Guernsey, but Catherine was born in Bracebridge near Lincoln.
 By 1901 the family had moved again, this time back to Guernsey, where Peter was a self-employed fruit grower.
 Andrew, at 19, was working as a school teacher and his younger brother was following in his father’s footsteps as a gardener.
-By the 1911 census, Andrew was a married man, living at 11 Highfield Villas, Winchester with his new wife Florence Hannah.
-Florence had been born in Great Yarmouth, Norfolk.
+By the 1911 census, Andrew was a married man, living at 11 Highfield Villas, Winchester with his new wife Florence Hannah (née Moss).
+Florence had been born in 1887 in Great Yarmouth, Norfolk, to Martin, a brewer’s cooper, and Hannah.
 Andrew was a Certified Elementary Schoolmaster, working in the Practising School in Winchester, St. Thomas’.
 Andrew and Florence had been married in the summer of the previous year.
 On the 23rd February 1913 Andrew and Florence had a son, Kenneth Andrew.

 The Netherlands Minister at Constantinople presents his compliments to his Brittanic Majesty’s Minister at the Hague and has the honour to report that the following information regarding certain British prisoners of war has been received from the Ottoman Red Crescent Society under date of the 24th instant.